ramjkumar/learning/iqs/ui-ux-iq.md

 </table>

 ### ❓ What is user-centered design and how do you implement it?
+User-Centered Design is an iterative design process in which designers focus on the users and their needs in each phase of the design process.
+It involves users throughout to ensure that the final product is highly usable and meets their expectations.

 **Key Principles of UCD**:
 - **Focus on Users and Tasks**
     - Understand who the users are, what they want, and how they behave.